hellgate75/track-your-tasks/README.md

 * [SQL Server](https://www.microsoft.com/en-us/sql-server/sql-server-2016)
 * [PostgreSQL](https://www.postgresql.org/)
 * And many other autoincrement RDS

+We are defining a new feature for the remote logging of event, just to demonstrate the effective power of MicroServices.
+We are going to define with a similar architecture a dashboard to monitor instances.
+Please leave a comment if you are interested in demonstration on remote-control and docker images TelePort directly from dashboard commands.

 ### How we can define and modify the datasource script? ###